fspinillo/cookbook/recipes/Smoked Mac and Cheese.md

 Grabbed this recipe from [Suburb Slicker BBQ](http://suburbslickerbbq.blogspot.com/2012/02/smoked-bacon-mac-cheese.html) and modified it a bit by using no butter or cooking spray, and substituting bacon for brocolli.

+I prefer to smoke it over a mix of apple and cherry wood as I've found that tastes the best, but you can obviously substitude that for whatever wood you prefer.

 ## Serves
 6 - 8